chago1991/Ansible-K8S/README.md

   vars:
 ### Change me(must)
 ### k8s_vip: If you are going to deploy Load Balancers, this k8s_vip should the same as above, e.g., 192.168.0.10
-###          If you are not going to deploying multiple master nodes, this k8s_vip should be MASTER-NODE-IP
+###          If you are not going to deploying multiple master nodes, this k8s_vip should be the MASTER-NODE-IP
 ### k8s_version: This playbook is going to install "1.25.0"
-### pod_cidr: This ip pool will be will by pods.
+### pod_cidr: This ip pool will be used by the pods.
 If change it, make sure is /16
 ### k8s_packages: The verison should be the same as k8s_version.
+(End with "-00")
     k8s_vip: "192.168.1.3"
     k8s_version: "1.25.0"
     pod_cidr: "10.10.0.0/16"